Search This Blog

 Robin on the spade

 Friday evening was dinner together in the conference room, some of us dressed up a bit for the evening.
 This was the first of the two occasions when we had table hostesses for each table.
 My daughter and I ended up on a table of 'spares' with no hostess because some people have guests so there is spillage of festival attendees on an additional table, but plenty of hostess gifts, so each of us received a different gift from different table hostesses, which was fun.
-I was thrilled to receive a gift from Monica J (a pair of her beautifully crafted shoes) and my daughter received a lovely Sasha logo dress made by Laura O.
+I was thrilled to receive a gift from JoAnn (a gorgeous little tote bag containing a Peanuts book, a pair of Minnesota shorts with canoes on it and a lovely little white hat) and my daughter received a lovely Sasha logo dress made by Laura O.

 Trendon Elliott and Melanie came to dinner on Friday evening